FormidableLabs/radium/docs/faq/README.md

 You may see the name "Constructor" instead of your component name, for example: "Warning: Failed propType: Invalid prop `onClick` of type `function` supplied to `Constructor`, expected `string`." or "Warning: Each child in an array or iterator should have a unique "key" prop.
 Check the render method of `Constructor`."

 Your transpiler is probably not able to set the `displayName` property of the component correctly, which can happen if you wrap `React.createClass` immediately with `Radium`, e.g. `var Button = Radium(React.createClass({ ... }));`.
 Instead, wrap your component afterward, ex. `Button = Radium(Button);`,  or when exporting, ex. `module.exports = Radium(Button);`, or set `displayName` manually.

+## Why does the browser state of a child component not reset after unmounting and remounting?

+If you have an element that takes a browser state (e.g. `:active`, `:hover`, `:focus`), you need to give it a unique `key` prop.
+There is a case where if you only have a single element in your component that takes an interactive style, you do not need to provide a `key`; however, if you remove the element and show it again, it will maintain it's state, which is usually unexpected behavior.
+To fix this, simply give it a custom `key` prop.